Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Well-known labels

-In addition to the canonicalization rules above, this PEP proposes a fixed (but extensible) set of “well-known” Project-URL labels, as well as equivalent aliases.
+In addition to the normalization rules above, this PEP proposes a fixed (but extensible) set of “well-known” Project-URL labels, as well as aliases and human-readable equivalents.

-The following table lists these labels, in canonical form:
+The following table lists these labels, in normalized form:

-download A download URL for the current distribution, equivalent to Download-URL (none)
+download (Download) A download URL for the current distribution, equivalent to Download-URL (none)

-changelog The project’s changelog changes, releasenotes, whatsnew, history
+changelog (Changelog) The project’s comprehensive changelog changes, whatsnew, history

-issues The project’s bug tracker bugs, issue, bug, tracker, report
+issues (Issue Tracker) The project’s bug tracker bugs, issue, tracker, issuetracker, bugtracker

-Packagers and metadata producers MAY choose to use these well-known labels to communicate specific URL intents to package indices and downstreams.
+Packagers and metadata producers MAY choose to use any label that normalizes to these labels (or their aliases) to communicate specific URL intents to package indices and downstreams.

 Similarly, indices MAY choose to specialize their rendering or presentation of URLs with these labels, e.g. by presenting an appropriate icon or tooltip for each label.